-- Chapter 5 introduces n-grams and how to analyze word networks in text using the widyr package.
+- Chapter 5 introduces n-grams and how to analyze word networks in text using the widyr and ggraph packages.

-Text won’t be tidy at all stages of an analysis, and it is important to be able to convert back and forth from a tidy format.
+Text won’t be tidy at all stages of an analysis, and it is important to be able to convert back and forth between tidy and non-tidy formats.

 - Chapter 6 introduces methods for tidying document-term matrices and corpus objects from the tm and quanteda packages, as well as for casting tidy text datasets into those formats.